cmp-202/ssh2shell/README.md

 ----------------------
 There are two notification commands that can be added to the command array but are not processed in the shell.

-1. "msg:This is a message intended for monitoring the process as it runs" The text after `msg:` is outputted through whatever method the msg.send function uses.
+1. "msg:This is a message intended for monitoring the process as it runs" The text after msg: is outputted through whatever method the msg.send function uses.
 It might be to the console or a chat room or a log file but is considered direct response back to whatever or whoever is watching the process to notify them of what is happening.
-2. "\`SessionText notification\`" will add the message between the \` to the sessionText variable that contains all of the session responses and is passed to the onEnd callback function.
+2. "\`SessionText notification\`" will add the message between the \` to the sessionText variable that contains all of the session responses and is passed to the end event handler (host.onEnd()).
 The reason for not using echo or printf commands is that you see both the command and the message in the sessionTest result which is pointless when all you want is the message.

 Verbose and Debug:
 ------------------
-* When verbose is set to true each command response is passed to the msg.send function when the command completes.
+* When verbose is set to true each command response raises a msg event (calls host.msg.send(message)) when the command completes.
-* When debug is set to true in a host object process messages will be outputted to the msg.send function to help identify what the internal process is.
+* When debug is set to true in a host object process messages raises a msg event (calls host.msg.send(message)) to help identify what the internal process of each step was.

 Responding to command prompts:
 ----------------------
 When running commands there are cases that you might need to respond to specific prompt that results from the command being run.
-The command response check method is the same as in the example for the onCommandComplete callback but in this case we use it in the onCommandProcessing callback and stream.write to send the response.
+The command response check method is the same as in the example for the host.onCommandComplete event handler but in this case we use it in the host.onCommandProcessing event handler and stream.write to send the response.
 If you want to terminate the connection then se the
-The stream object is available in the onCommandProcessing function to output the response to the prompt directly as follows:
+The stream object is available in the onCommandProcessing event handler to output the response to the prompt directly as follows:

 ```javascript
 //in the host object definition that will be used only for that host